RedisLabs/redislabs-docs/content/rs/clusters/configure/rack-zone-awareness.md

 ---
 Title: Rack-zone awareness in Redis Enterprise Software
 linkTitle: Rack-zone awareness
-description: Rack-zone awareness ensures high-availability in the event of a rack or zone failure.
+description: Rack-zone awareness ensures high availability in the event of a rack or zone failure.
 weight: 70
 alwaysopen: false
 categories: ["RS"]